fiesta/apidocs/list-management-api.rst

     `group_name` is the name of the group as used by this user.

-    .. note:: Trusted clients do not need :ref:`user-auth` for this API call.
-A trusted client only needs to have created the group to be able to add members to the group.
+.. note:: If your client is :ref:`trusted <trusted-clients>`, you can use :ref:`client <client-auth>` instead of :ref:`user <user-auth>` auth for this call, as long as your client was the original creator of the group.

 .. _message: